Reference

 GET/v1/guardrail/configReturn the active guardrail config snapshot.

-PATCH/v1/guardrail/configPatch supported guardrail runtime fields into ~/.defenseclaw/config.yaml, validate the full YAML file, and let the config watcher/reconciler apply the latest config.
+PATCH/v1/guardrail/configPatch supported guardrail runtime fields into the active DefenseClaw config file, validate the full YAML file, and apply it through the central reloader.
 Body is JSON, not raw YAML.
 Supported fields: mode, scanner_mode, block_message, connector, hilt_enabled, hilt_min_severity.
+Managed-enterprise deployments reject this API mutation.

 Changing connector uses restart semantics so listener and hook state are rebuilt; it is not accepted as an in-place connector swap.